 Note : The system comes pre-configured with Networks A and B at initialization time.
 The virtual SDN overlay option is the recommended approach for any communication between workloads, running across the system, which does not necessarily require routable external traffic access.

 To set up a virtual network, please follow the next steps:

-Step 2 of 3 - Choose the IP address assignment method:
+Step 1 - Choose the IP address assignment method:

 Internal - virtual private network assigned with DHCP IP adddresses internally

 Static - configured with static IP address assignment, either attached directly to physical interfaces or isolated internally for virtual private networks.